John Thomas (colonel): South Carolina and Revolutionary War

 Thomas received a land grant in 1754 for 600 acres in what was then Anson County in the Province of North Carolina (now York County, South Carolina).
 Seeking wider expanses of available land for himself, his wife, and their children's families, they traveled along the Great Wagon Road for 800 mile.
 They settled their property in the Camden District along Fishing Creek, south of the Catawba River.
 (Note: They were also said to have first settled along Fishing Creek in the Chester District of South Carolina in 1755.)
 In 1762, they moved to what is now Spartanburg, South Carolina, settling in Fairforest Creek.
 The Thomas family were among the first members of the Fairforest Presbyterian Church.
 Thomas and his wife had enslaved people.

-Map of South Carolina Battlefields 1775 - 1780 County Borders are not historical, but seem to predate the publication date a bit (pre 1896).
+Map of South Carolina Battlefields 1775 - 1780.
+County Borders are not historical, but seem to predate the publication date a bit (pre 1896).

-Title South-Carolina and parts adjacent, shewing the movements of the American and British armies.

 Thomas served as a captain of the militia and as a magistrate, roles that supported the British.
 He resigned from those positions at the outbreak of the American Revolutionary War.
 On June 3, 1775, the Provincial Congress of Carolina met to discuss the breakout of the war in Massachusetts, with the Battles of Lexington and Concord and Bunker Hill.
 Most of the people in attendance wanted to fight for their independence like the northern patriots.
 Thomas found himself fighting against his former militia leader, Col. Thomas Fletchall, who was a loyalist or Tory.

 On August 21, 1775, he organized the Spartan Regiment, many of whom were members of the Fairforest Presbyterian Church.
 He had been requested to form the regiment by the Council of Safety.
 The regiment served at the Snow Campaign in November and December 1775.
 Parris's Mill in Greenville District was a place where they fought.

 His wife passed on key intelligence that thwarted an ambush of Whig forces at Cedar Springs (Battle of Cedar Springs).
 She succeeded in saving the main supply of ammunition that was used under Thomas Sumter's command in the Battle of Rocky Mount and Battle of Hanging Rock.